nofelmahmood/Seam/README.md

 #### Transformable Attributes

-CKAsset and CLLocation can be used in your CoreData model as transformable attributes.
-Follow the two steps below.
+CKAsset and CLLocation can be used in your CoreData model as Transformable attributes.

 1. To use **CKAsset** set **Transformable** as AttributeType and **CKAssetTransformer** as value transformer name for the attribute.